mastaehe/bonsaiai.github.io/source/includes/library-reference/_library-reference.html.md

 **macOS/Linux**

-Use `export` in macOS or Linux to set these variables into your PATH.
+Use `export` in macOS or Linux in a terminal window to set these variables into your PATH.
 You may wish to copy and paste this into your `.bash_profile` for future use.